‘The Missing’ are the soldiers of the First World War whose remains have either never been found, or were found but could not be identified.

 Researching a Missing Soldier

-The particularity of the Thiepval Museum is the computer database where visitors can gain information about the Missing commemorated on the Thiepval Memorial.
+The particularity of the Visitor Centre is the computer database where visitors can gain information about the Missing commemorated on the Thiepval Memorial.
 This database is only available at Thiepval and was created in 2003 by Pam and Ken Linge, retired accountants from Britain who wanted to ensure the Missing were never forgotten by collecting as much personal information about them as possible.
 Today, the personal stories of almost 12,000 men of Thiepval are included in the database, an ongoing project that continues to grow each year.
+The base – which is on free access – is only available here in the Visitor Centre and updated periodically.

 Others research websites